National Capital Brewing Company: Grand Opening

-The brewery reopened on July 26, 1891 in a brand new building (finished in June 1891) located on the south side of D Street SE between 13th and 14th Street SE.
-Upon it opening a reception was held on July 28, 1891 from 3pm to 8pm during which visitors could visit every part of the building and see every part of the process.
+The brewery reopened on July 26, 1891, in a brand new building (finished in June 1891) located on the south side of D Street SE between 13th and 14th Street SE.
+Upon it opening a reception was held on July 28, 1891, from 3 pm to 8 pm during which visitors could visit every part of the building and see every part of the process.
 It operated in a five-story fire resistant building, and produced 100,000 barrels of beer per year from using water from its own well.

 On July 26, 1891, a contract was signed between the F.H.
 Findley & Son Bottling Company (located at 1206 D Street) for 20,000 barrels of a special Pale Extra Beer as it was advertised in The Sunday Herald.
 If the quality failed, the Brewing Company would have to pay $20,000, if the other party failed to use that much beer, they would have to pay $10,000.

 On February 27, 1897, The Brewery announced that it had purchased the chattels of the Gerhard Lang's Buffalo, N.Y., Park Brewery Agency including its bottles and other items previously owned by that brewery.

 On February 1, 1913, the company purchased the Commercial Hotel located at 7th St and Pennsylvania Ave NW as an investment from Bessie L. Brown.